CLIUtils/CLI11/book/chapters/flags.md

 ## Integer flags

-If you want to allow multiple flags, simply use any integer-like instead of a bool:
+If you want to allow multiple flags and count their value, simply use any integral variables instead of a bool:

 ```cpp
 int my_flag{0};